Moringa

 Uses

 - Asthma.
-Early research shows that taking 3 grams of moringa twice daily for 3 weeks reduces the severity of asthma symptoms and improves lung function in adults with mild to moderate asthma.
+Early research shows that taking 3 grams of moringa twice daily for 3 weeks reduces the severity of asthma concerns and improves lung function in adults with mild to moderate asthma.

 - Diabetes.
 The effect of moringa on diabetes control is unclear.
 Some early research shows that taking moringa tablets along with a type medicine called sulfonylureas does not improve blood sugar control as measured by hemoglobin A1C levels.
 But it does seem to reduce fasting and post-meal blood sugar levels compared to taking sulfonylureas alone in people with diabetes.
 Other research also shows that ttaking moringa drumstick leaves with meals might also reduce post-meal blood sugar levels in people with diabetes not taking medications for diabetes.